Lance Lynn: Personal life

 Lynn stands 6 ft 5 in tall and weighs 275 lbs.
 In November 2010, he married Lauren (Grill) Lynn, who was a softball player at the University of Mississippi, but they have since divorced.
-They have one daughter together.
-In January 2020, Lynn married Dymin Hayes and they have two daughters together.
+They had one daughter together.
+In January 2020, Lynn married Dymin Hayes.
 They reside in Marion, Illinois.

 Throughout his career, Lynn has battled weight problems which have affected his conditioning.
 The better shape he has been in, the longer he can go in workouts, and thus, the longer he can effectively pitch in single games and throughout the entire season.
 To improve his weight and conditioning, he conferred with fellow Cardinals starters Chris Carpenter, Wainwright and Jake Westbrook about their in-season and off-season preparations methods in the 2012–13 off-season.
 He obtained team strength and conditioning coach Pete Prinzi's help in formulating an offseason training regimen to address his lapses and stimulate weight loss.
 The Cardinals also sent team chef Lusky to spend a week with Lynn and his wife Lauren in their home, where he showed them better methods to select and prepare healthy food.
 Lynn also replaced favorites pizza and beer with more water and vodka.

 In 2014, Lynn acknowledged how not handling his emotions during difficult innings affected his ability to limit damage from the opposition and finish off hitters with runners on base.
 He also has chafed at defensive gaffes and positional shifts with which he did not agree.
 He had trouble trusting his catchers to call pitches, especially Yadier Molina, who is highly regarded in his game-calling skills.
 However, teammates and Cardinals officials noticed that he became more receptive to changing his strategy, and therefore, outcomes.

 Lynn grew up a New York Yankees fan.